aiswaryareddy97/aiswaryareddy97/README.md

 ### :woman_technologist: About Me :

-- :graduate: Master of Computing degree graduate from the National University of Singapore (NUS)
+- 👩‍🎓: Master of Computing degree graduate from the National University of Singapore (NUS)

-- :seedling: Exploring Data Science
+- 💻 Exploring Data Science

 - :zap: In my free time, I read tech articles to be updated with the latest trends